iangelico/AI-Driven-BDD-Pipeline-with-Autoformalization/README.md

 ---

-## 📋 3. key concepts from the course used in the Capstone Project
+## 📋 3.
+Key concepts from the course used in the Capstone Project

 This project demonstrates the key concepts from the course: